cran-task-views/Spatial/Spatial.md

     GDAL through `r pkg("sf")`.
 -   The `r pkg("vapour")` package offers low-level access to GDAL functionality for R packages.
+-   The `r pkg("spatstat", priority = "core")` contains classes suited to the analysis of point patterns, and may be coerced to and from `"sf"`, `"stars"` and other spatial classes.
 -   The `r pkg("rcosmo")` package provides simple access to spherical and HEALPix data.
 It extends standard dataframes for HEALPix-type data.